Askarbek-orakov/ASAR/docs/index.md

 5. Parameters
 6. Installation
 7. Data Preparation
-8. Manual download of files
-9. How to cite us
+8. How to cite us
-10. References
+9. References

 ## Summary
 **What is it?** Functional and taxonomic analysis are critical in understanding interspecific interactions within microbial communities.
 Presently, these types of analysis are run separately, which makes results difficult to interpret.
 Here we present the ASAR interactive tool for simultaneous analysis of metagenomic data along three dimensions: taxonomy, function, and metagenome.